aurorascharff/next14-message-box/STEPS.md

 (MessageInput)

 - Return result.data.content in the payload.

-Notes: A little bit rude to reset their input.
+- Explain form reset

+Notes: Maintain the entered value when there is error.
 Maybe this could be changed to be valid.
 Let's return the content and set it as the defaultValue so it's not lost.
+Uncontrolled inputs reset automatically after an action finishes.

 ## Slow server action